prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # How

 Creating a new cluster-scope Silence CRD that will act as an interface by adding silences via the Alertmanager API.
-Usage of Silences doesn't exclude the use of the other CRDs, they are not mutually exclusive.
-`Silence` will allow the creation of any silences to Alertmanager, while the other CRDs provide sane defaults.
-This will allow for isolated testing of the new `Silence` CRD.

-A typical Silence resouce should looks like the following:
+A typical `Silence` resource could look like the following:

 ```yaml
 apiVersion: monitoring.coreos.com/v1alpha1